st-jverde/st-jverde/README.md

-- 👋 Hi, I’m @st-jverde
+- 👋 Hi, I’m Joeri
 - 👀 I’m interested in learning how to code and eventually change/boost my career
 - 🌱 I’m currently learning HTML & CSS
 - 💞️ I’m looking to collaborate on... (not sure yet.
 I just want to learn)
-- 📫 How to reach me joeri@studio-verdegaal.nl
+- 📫 How to reach me joeriverdegaal@gmail.com

 <!---
 st-jverde/st-jverde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.